Grade 7 Course Selection Guide

 Honors Social Studies 7 - 7120

 This course is a study of the development of Western Civilization beginning with the Greeks and culminating with the development of the Nation States.
-There will be an integration of the historic, geographic, economic, and political dynamics of the studied civilizations through the essential questions that guide the seventh grade program.
+There will be an integration of the historic, geographic, economic, and political dynamics of the studied civilizations through the essential questions that guide the seventh-grade program.
 The course will emphasize the development of informational writing, research skills and an interpretation and analysis of primary sources.
 Students will continue to develop their collaborative skills.
 Critical and spatial thinking will be emphasized with the use of analytical and interpretive skills.
 This course is designed to support the academic standards as outlined by the National Council of Social Studies, Pennsylvania Department of Education and Council Rock School District.
 (The essential questions of this course are identified in the Academic Social Studies 7 description.)

 Social Studies 7 LRC - 7912